wp-plugins/highlight-search-terms/readme.txt

 Tags: search, search term, highlight, hilite, google, yahoo, lycos, bing, ask, baidu, youdao, search engine, keyword, jquery, javascript
 Requires at least: 2.3
 Tested up to: 3.3.1
-Stable tag: 0.7
+Stable tag: 0.8

 Very lightweight jQuery script that wraps search terms in an HTML5 mark tag when referer is a search engine or within wp search results.

 == Description ==

 Highlights search terms using jQuery when referer is a Google, Yahoo, Lycos, Bing, Ask, Baidu and Youdao search engine _or_ within WordPress generated search results.
-This plugin is a light weight, low resource demanding and very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>.
+This plugin is a light weight, low resource demanding and very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>, with some optimisations and adapted to support HTML5.

-**NOTE:** You will NOT see any highlighting until you defined a CSS hilite styling!
+**NOTE:**  to make the highlights visible in browsers that do not support HTML5 like Internet Explorer 8 or older you will have to define at least one CSS hilite styling!
 Read on below **So what do I need to do?** and [Installation](http://wordpress.org/extend/plugins/highlight-search-terms/installation/) for more detailed instructions.
 You can find CSS examples in [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/).

 = What does it do? =

 This low impact plugin uses only two action hooks, **wp_header** where it needs to define some variables and **wp_footer** to insert the jQuery library (included in your WordPress package; only if not already loaded) and to add the hilite jQuery extension to your page source code.
-The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class `hentry` (or ID `content`, `main` or `wrapper`) and wraps them in `<span class="hilite term-N"> ... </span>` tags.
+The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class `hentry` (or ID `content`, `main` or `wrapper`) and wraps them in `<mark class="hilite term-N"> ... </mark>` tags.
 Note that N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
 A (part of a) search phrase wrapped in quotes is considered as a single term.

 = What does it NOT do? =

 There are no CSS style rules set for highlighting.
-You are free to use any styling you wish but you absolutely *need to define at least one rule* to make the highlights visible.
+You are free to use any styling you wish but to make the highlights visible in browsers that do not support HTML5 like Internet Explorer 8 or older you absolutely *need to define at least one rule*.

 = So what do I need to do? =